When I was about eight years old, my dad woke me up in the morning to tell me that one of my favourite baseball players had been traded.

 And I certainly don’t blame the kids either, because I think their emotions are genuine, and they are legitimately upset about seeing their favourite players get traded away.

 The media, however, does need to shoulder some of the blame for these situations; these types of stories are what end up filling the 24-hour news cycle.
 Maybe if Good Morning America and ESPN weren’t so quick to give these people a broader platform, this type of story would just quietly vanish into the abyss of the Internet alongside thousands of cat videos and Minecraft tutorials.

 But the main problem here lies with the parents who are encouraging these moments in a shallow attempt to become quasi-famous.

 What are you going to do next week when you can’t get Taylor Swift tickets for your daughter?
 Let me guess: You will catch their disappointed reaction on your phone and post it online, hoping that Taylor sees the video and hands your family tickets and backstage passes.
 But really, why stop there?

 The next time a grocery store runs out of Frosted Flakes, have your child throw a tantrum in the cereal aisle.
-Just try and remember to flip your phone to “landscape” and not “portrait” so the viewer can really see the child’s distress in widescreen.
+Just try and remember to flip your phone to "landscape" and not "portrait" so the viewer can really see the child’s distress in widescreen.
 I’m sure the Kellogs’ people are on social media and would probably be more than happy to ship a few cases of Frosted Flakes to your front door.
-Heck, it’s such a nice PR opportunity, they’d probably get Tony the Tiger to personally deliver them.
+Heck, it’s such a nice PR opportunity; they’d probably get Tony the Tiger to deliver them personally.